Frank Thomas: Honors

 The White Sox announced that they would honor Thomas with a life-size bronze statue.
-It was unveiled on Sunday, July 31, 2011, on the outfield concourse at U.S. Cellular Field.
+It was unveiled on July 31, 2011, on the outfield concourse at U.S. Cellular Field.
 It is the eighth statue on the outfield concourse.

 Thomas was elected to the National Baseball Hall of Fame in 2014 with 83.7% of the vote in his initial year of eligibility, and was inducted as a member of the White Sox on July 27, 2014.
 He was the first player inducted into the Hall of Fame who played more games as a designated hitter than as a position player.

 Appearances in the media

-Thomas appeared in the 1992 film Mr. Baseball (as a hot-prospect rookie wearing #68 named Ricky Davis who forces Tom Selleck's character off the Yankees roster).
+Thomas appeared in the 1992 film Mr. Baseball as a hot-prospect rookie wearing #68 named Ricky Davis who forces Tom Selleck's character off the Yankees roster.

-During the 1994-95 MLB strike, Thomas and a handful of other striking players appeared as themselves in the November 27, 1994, episode of Married With Children (Season 9, Episode 11).
+During the 1994–95 MLB strike, Thomas and a handful of other players appeared as themselves in the November 27, 1994, episode of Married With Children (Season 9, Episode 11).

-In 1995, a baseball video game titled Frank Thomas Big Hurt Baseball was developed by Acclaim Entertainment and released for various platforms, with All-Star Baseball '97 Featuring Frank Thomas following in 1997.
+In 1995, a video game titled Frank Thomas Big Hurt Baseball was developed by Acclaim Entertainment and released for various platforms, with All-Star Baseball '97 Featuring Frank Thomas following in 1997.
 Also in 1995, Premier Technologies created a pinball machine (marketed under the Gottlieb trade name) titled Frank Thomas' Big Hurt; Thomas made an appearance in the documentary The History of Pinball in which he discusses the similarities between playing baseball and pinball.
 Frank Thomas' Big Hurt was later added to pinball video game The Pinball Arcade in late July 2016.

 In 2007, he appeared in a promotional advertisement for the Blue Jays, in which he engages in a pillow fight with children.
 This ad drew the criticism of the Television Bureau of Canada, who requested a "Dramatization.
 Do not try this at home." disclaimer be placed on the ad.
 A similar warning was placed on teammate A. J. Burnett's commercial.
-The Blue Jays, humorously, then scheduled a "Frank Thomas Kid's Pillow" promotion for September 2, 2007.
+In response, the Blue Jays scheduled a "Frank Thomas Kid's Pillow" promotion for September 2, 2007.

+In 2012, Thomas participated in the Pepsi MAX Field of Dreams game in Columbus, Ohio.
+He batted cleanup and helped the Legends team win the ballgame.
+In 2013, he participated in the Pepsi MAX Field of Dreams game in Rochester, New York.